UBC-MDS/DSCI_522_Bee_Count_Comparison_Group_26/README.md

 As part of Ontario's Pollinator Action Plan, the Ministry of Environment, Conservation and Parks conducted Bumble Bee Diversity and Abundance Survey.
 The dataset for this project comes from this survey which can be found on the Open Data Ontario website:
 [link](https://data.ontario.ca/dataset/bumble-bee-diversity-and-abundance-survey "Bumble Bee Diversity and Abundance Survey").
 The raw `csv` dataset can be accessed via this link: [dataset file](https://files.ontario.ca/moe_mapping/downloads/4Other/PHAP/Bumble_Bee_Public_Data.csv "Bumble Bee Public Data").

 Surveyors collected bumble bee counts at 57 seven location in southwestern Ontario, according to the dataset (please note, that the website says 46 but the dataset contains 67 locations) between 2015 and 2017.
 The methodology is absent from the website.
-Most likely, the researchers conducted stratified random sampling at each site as each site contains multiple observations for the same day.
-Each site was encoded as agricultural, natural or semi-natural remnant.
+Each site contains multiple observations for the same day.
+Sites were encoded as agricultural, natural or semi-natural remnant.

 The features include, species and bee type (e.g. borealis species worker), county, year, date, plant information (sparse, many missing values).